Maha Bayrakdar: Career

-Bayrakdar's first poetry compilation that she submitted to An-Nahar was not published.
-Bayrakdar published a number of poetry books ʿeshbat al-Meleh (The Salt Herb, 1989), Rahil al-ʿanaser (The departure of the elements -1995), as-Samt (The silence - 2004), and Dawat ar-ruh (The cure of the soul - 2011).
+Bayrakdar's first poetry compilation, which she submitted to An‑Nahar, was not published.
+She later published a number of poetry books: ʿeshbat al‑Meleh (The Salt Herb, 1989), Rahil al‑ʿanaser (The Departure of the Elements, 1995), as‑Samt (The Silence, 2004), and Dawat ar‑ruh (The Cure of the Soul, 2011).
 She wrote and illustrated children's books and wrote song lyrics.
-Bayrakdar and Yusuf al-Khal curated Beiruti art gallery Gallery One between 1970 and 1975.
+Bayrakdar and Yusuf al‑Khal curated the Beiruti art gallery Gallery One between 1970 and 1975.

-Bayrakdar worked at National Syrian Radio and TV and in local Lebanese radio stations as a producer and presenter of cultural programs.
-Between 1980 and 1987 she edited and illustrated the Dar Assayad publishing house magazine Fairuz.
-She was editor-in-chief of the arts and interior design magazine Iwan, and also the editor-in-chief of the intellectual, cultural and artistic magazine Al-Jidar.
-In 2008 Bayrakdar wrote the television drama series Al-ta'er al-maksour (The broken bird) in which both her children have leading roles; the series garnered praise with a rating of 4.3/5 by elCinema website critics.
-In 2010 and 2013 respectively she wrote Noktet Hobb (A drop of love) and Kharej Az-Zaman (Beyond time) which featured both Ward and Youssef in leading roles.
+Bayrakdar worked at National Syrian Radio and Television and at local Lebanese radio stations as a producer and presenter of cultural programmes.
+Between 1980 and 1987, she edited and illustrated the Dar Assayad publishing house magazine Fairuz.
+She was editor‑in‑chief of the arts and interior design magazine Iwan, and also editor‑in‑chief of the intellectual, cultural, and artistic magazine Al‑Jidar.
+In 2008, Bayrakdar wrote the television drama series Al‑ta'er al‑maksour (The Broken Bird), in which both her children have leading roles; the series garnered praise, with a rating of 4.3/5 by elCinema website critics.
+In 2010 and 2013, respectively, she wrote Noktet Hobb (A Drop of Love) and Kharej Az‑Zaman (Beyond Time), which featured both Ward and Youssef in leading roles.

 Views

 Bayrakdar did not ascribe to feminist literature and refused to put any labels on literary works.
-She criticized Lebanese drama shows for their monotony and lack of creative diversity.
+She criticised Lebanese drama shows for their monotony and lack of creative diversity.

 Exhibitions

-Bayrakdar held 15 solo exhibitions and 37 collective exhibitions and numerous poetry reading events in Lebanon, Syria, Iraq, and the Arabian Gulf countries.
-Only 4 of her exhibitions were held in her native Syria, the last of which was before the beginning of the Syrian civil war in 2011.
+Bayrakdar held 15 solo exhibitions, 37 collective exhibitions, and numerous poetry reading events in Lebanon, Syria, Iraq, and the Arabian Gulf countries.
+Only four of her exhibitions were held in her native Syria, the last of which took place before the beginning of the Syrian civil war in 2011.